-Singapore and Hong Kong has announced its first two-way air travel bubble agreement to allow all forms of travel — including leisure.
+Hong Kong and Singapore has announced its first two-way Air Travel Bubble (ATB) agreement to allow all forms of travel — including leisure.

-Under the agreement, travellers from both Singapore and Hong Kong must produce negative results on mutually recognised COVID-19 polymerase chain reaction (PCR) tests.
-Travellers are exempt from having to serve a quarantine or stay-home notice upon arrival in both destinations, but passengers will have to board dedicated flights.
+Under the agreement, travellers from both Singapore and Hong Kong must produce negative results on mutually recognised CoViD-19 polymerase chain reaction (PCR) tests.
+Travellers are exempt from having to serve a quarantine or stay-home notice upon arrival in both destinations, but passengers will have to board dedicated flights that will not carry any other passengers transferring to other destinations.

-Final details regarding the travel bubble are still being worked out, but it’s likely that the agreement will be carried out in just a couple of weeks.
+Final details regarding the travel bubble are still being worked out, says Yau, with travel bubbles with other countries also under consideration.
+Some speculate that the agreement will be carried out in just a couple of weeks, while some say it won’t be fully feasible until December earliest.

-As of the time of writing, the total number of confirmed COVID-19 cases in Hong Kong has gone past 5,200, including 105 deaths.
+As of the time of writing, the total number of confirmed CoViD-19 cases in Hong Kong has reached 5,202, including 105 deaths, whilst Singapore has seen 57,889 cases and 28 deaths.